 Finally, I always want to make sure care partners understand how good of a job they’re actually doing.
 It’s not only the healthcare workers that are the heroes – they are also heroes.

 Need support?
-Get expert advice from one of our social workers like Marcie by calling Alzheimer’s San Diego at 858.492.4400.
+Get expert advice from one of our Clinical Care Coaches like Marcie by calling Alzheimer’s San Diego at 858.492.4400.
 We’re here to help!